Global Site

 Framework for Hiring, Retention, and Compensation

 With reference to the various guidelines put forth by the International Labour Organization (ILO) and other bodies, the NEC Group Human Rights Policy acknowledges employees’ three primary labour rights—the right to organize, the right to collective bargaining, and the right to collective action.
-In addition, the labour agreement that NEC has concluded with NEC labour unions guarantees the right of workers to bargain collectively and stipulates that management must consult with workers if any changes are to be made to important labour conditions, such as wages and work hours.
+In addition, the labour agreement that NEC has concluded with NEC labor unions guarantees the right of workers to bargain collectively and stipulates that management must consult with workers if any changes are to be made to important labour conditions, such as wages and work hours.
 As a forum for such discussions, a central labour and management council meeting is held biannually.

-NEC’s labour union is called the NEC Workers’ Union, and is a member of the NEC Group Federation of Workers’ Unions, which is a federation of workers unions of certain NEC Group companies (Approx. 44,000 union members as of March 2024).
+NEC’s labor union is called the NEC Workers’ Union, and is a member of the NEC Group Federation of Workers’ Unions, which is a federation of workers unions of certain NEC Group companies (Approx. 44,000 union members as of March 2024).

 Furthermore, the NEC Group Federation of Workers’ Unions is a member of an umbrella organization, the Japanese Electrical, Electronic and Information Union.